-- 3.23 The Localism Act makes provisions for Neighbourhood Development Plans to be prepared.
-More commonly referred to simply as Neighbourhood Plans, they are a community-led document initiated through a Parish/Town Council or Neighbourhood Forum and ultimately adopted by the Council as part of the development plan. - 3.24 Several parishes have or are in the process of producing Neighbourhood Plans.
+- 3.28 The Localism Act makes provisions for Neighbourhood Development Plans to be prepared.
+More commonly referred to simply as Neighbourhood Plans, they are a community-led document initiated through a Parish/Town Council or Neighbourhood Forum and ultimately adopted by the Council as part of the development plan. - 3.29 Several parishes have or are in the process of producing Neighbourhood Plans.
 The Council provides support to Neighbourhood Forums to help them prepare these plans and will work with Town and Parish Councils and other designated groups to accommodate this work within the existing and emerging policy framework.
-This Local Development Scheme does not prescribe a timetable for those documents as they are community led by the appropriate Neighbourhood Forum and not Charnwood Borough Council.
-However, within the period covered by this Local Development Scheme significant work is anticipated for at least two Neighbourhood Plans for Anstey and for Cossington.
-These plans have the potential to join the Neighbourhood Plans for Barrow upon Soar, Queniborough, Quorn, Rearsby, Rothley, Sileby, The Wolds Villages, Thurcaston and Cropston, Thrussington and Woodhouse as being 'made' by the Council and forming part of the development plan for the relevant parish area.
+This Local Development Scheme does not prescribe a timetable for those documents as they are community led by the appropriate Neighbourhood Forum and not Charnwood Borough

+Council.
+However, within the period covered by this Local Development Scheme significant work is anticipated for several Neighbourhood Plans that are currently looking to undertake reviews.
+There are currently the following 'made' Neighbourhood Plans for Cossington, Barrow upon Soar, Queniborough, Quorn, Rearsby, Rothley, Sileby, The Wolds Villages, Thurcaston and Cropston, Thrussington and Woodhouse and these from part of the development plan for the relevant parish area.

-- 3.25 Due to the external community-led nature of neighbourhood plan production, the project management of the Borough Council's involvement can become reactionary, which may introduce risks in relation to available resources.
+- 3.30 Due to the external community-led nature of neighbourhood plan production, the project management of the Borough Council's involvement can become reactionary, which may introduce risks in relation to available resources.
 The Borough Council will seek to manage such risks by maintaining good communications with the existing and potential neighbourhood forums to ensure that there is appropriate intelligence on emerging and in-progress neighbourhood plans.
-Where possible the Borough Council will seek to manage neighbourhood planning processes to minimise conflict with its own plan-making activities. - 3.26 Whilst the Borough Council has a duty to provide a degree of technical and administrative support to neighbourhood forums, these responsibilities do not normally require the publication of supporting evidence or guidance.
+Where possible the Borough Council will seek to manage neighbourhood planning processes to minimise conflict with its own plan-making activities. - 3.31 Whilst the Borough Council has a duty to provide a degree of technical and administrative support to neighbourhood forums, these responsibilities do not normally require the publication of supporting evidence or guidance.
 However, it is possible that the Borough Council may be called-upon to prepare information that aids forums in their plan-making activities.
 For example, this may include the publication of indicative housing requirements or information on how localised, neighbourhood level, requirements could be prepared.
 Where such actions are necessary the Borough Council will ensure that the information is consistent and can be utilised by all forums as part of their plan-making activities.